Measurement of $CP$ asymmetry in $B_s^0 \to D_s^{\mp} K^{\pm}$ decays: Systematic uncertainties

 The remaining sources of systematic uncertainty are evaluated using pseudoexperiments, where each sample is generated according to the baseline results of the invariant-mass fit and, for the signal component, of the decay-time fit.
 The decay-time distributions of the backgrounds are generated to resemble the properties observed in data or found in simulation.
 The pseudoexperiments are processed using the same fit procedure as the data.
 To assess the systematic uncertainty, the parameter in question, considered for the systematic effect, is varied within its uncertainty.
 The values obtained from the baseline fit are compared to the values from the fits with the modified model.
 A distribution of the resulting differences is formed, taking into account the correlations between the baseline and modified pseudoexperiments.
 The systematic uncertainty is assigned as the mean and width of this distribution added in quadrature.

-The systematic uncertainty related to the uncertainty on \dms, which is fixed in the baseline fit, is evaluated in a fit to pseudoexperiments in which the \dms value is shifted by one standard deviation.
+\textbf{Oscillation frequency $\Delta m_s$, Detection asymmetry $A_{\rm det}$} $\:$ The systematic uncertainty related to the uncertainty on \dms, which is fixed in the baseline fit, is evaluated in a fit to pseudoexperiments in which the \dms value is shifted by one standard deviation.
 The difference between the result of the modified fit and baseline value is assigned as the systematic uncertainty.
 In a similar way, the systematic uncertainty related to the uncertainty on the uncorrelated parameter $A_{\rm det}$ is determined.

-The systematic uncertainty from the limited knowledge of the decay-time resolution is obtained by repeating the fit to pseudoexperiments using a narrower or wider decay-time resolution model.
+\textbf{Decay-time resolution model} $\:$ The systematic uncertainty from the limited knowledge of the decay-time resolution is obtained by repeating the fit to pseudoexperiments using a narrower or wider decay-time resolution model.
 The largest deviation between the baseline and modified fits is taken as the systematic uncertainty.

-The correlation among the parameters \Gs, \DGs and the decay-time acceptance obtained from the \BsDsPi data necessitates a combined treatment of the corresponding systematic uncertainties.
+\textbf{Decay-time acceptance, \Gs, \DGs} $\:$ The correlation among the parameters \Gs, \DGs and the decay-time acceptance obtained from the \BsDsPi data necessitates a combined treatment of the corresponding systematic uncertainties.
 The pseudoexperiments are fitted with modified values of the spline coefficients, as well as the \Gs and \DGs parameters, which are sampled from the corresponding multidimensional correlated Gaussian distributions centred on their baseline values.
 The combined correlated systematic uncertainty is determined from the average deviation of these modified fits with respect to the baseline fits.

-As the decay-time acceptance obtained from the \BsDsPi data is corrected by the simulation, an additional source of systematic uncertainty arises from the limited size of the simulation samples that are used to determine the correction.
+\textbf{Decay-time acceptance simulation} $\:$ As the decay-time acceptance obtained from the \BsDsPi data is corrected by the simulation, an additional source of systematic uncertainty arises from the limited size of the simulation samples that are used to determine the correction.
 To account for this, pseudoexperiments are fitted with a modified decay-time acceptance correction, that is sampled from a multidimensional Gaussian representing the uncertainties and correlations of the corrections.
 The average deviation of these modified fits with respect to the baseline fits is taken as a systematic uncertainty.